German chancellor Angela Merkel faces last Bundestag question time before election | DW | 23.06.2021

 Merkel replied: "European law takes precedence over national law, but an expansion of the competence of [the law] at the national level is in progress."

-A question on climate came from Greens MP Oliver Krischer: "Would you say what's happened in the last 16 years in terms of climate protection policy is enough?"
+A question on climate came from Greens MP Oliver Krischer.
+"Would you say what's happened in the last 16 years in terms of climate protection policy is enough?" he asked

 It was Free Democrats (FDP) MP Alexander Graf Lambsdorff who touched on the issue of the Germany military.